Bruce Nordstrom: Philanthropy and community involvement

-Nordstrom and his wife Jeannie are active volunteers and donors to nonprofit and civic organizations in Seattle.
+Nordstrom and his wife Jeannie were active volunteers and donors to nonprofit and civic organizations in Seattle.
 Nordstrom held leadership positions for the Downtown Seattle Association, Seattle Children's Hospital Foundation, Swedish Hospital, Seattle Goodwill, Delta Society and United Way of King County.

-As an alumnus of the University of Washington, Nordstrom has stayed active in athletics and community affairs.
-He is the former chairman of the Tyee Board of Advisors and was a recipient of the Frank Orrico Award for "uncommon dedication" to the Department of Athletics in 1994.
+As an alumnus of the University of Washington, Nordstrom stayed active in athletics and community affairs.
+He was the chairman of the Tyee Board of Advisors and was a recipient of the Frank Orrico Award for "uncommon dedication" to the Department of Athletics in 1994.
+He was involved with the ownership of the Seattle Seahawks as part of the Nordstrom's family ownership of the team during its inaugural season of 1976.

-Personal life
+Personal life and death

-Nordstrom is married to Jeannie and they have three sons – Blake (who died on 2 January 2019), Erik, and Peter, who are both in leadership positions at Nordstrom.
+Nordstrom married his first wife, Fran Wakeman, in 1959, and they had three sons – Erik and Peter, who both hold leadership positions at Nordstrom, and Blake, who died on January 2, 2019.
+Fran died in 1984, and Nordstrom married Jeannie O'Roark in 1988.
+Nordstrom died at his home in Seattle on May 18, 2024, at the age of 90.